German yields drop as economic, health concerns curb EU summit euphoria | Business

 German yields drop as economic, health concerns curb EU summit euphoria

-High-grade euro zone government bond yields edged lower on Wednesday, as concerns around the global economy and rising COVID-19 cases in the United States hit risk sentiment and scotched some of the euphorias from the EU stimulus deal.
-Italian, Spanish and Portuguese bond yield spreads over benchmark Germany remain close to their tightest levels since early March, but the rally has eased a touch.
+Yields on high-grade eurozone government bonds edged lower on Wednesday, as concern over the global economy and rising COVID-19 cases in the United States curbed risk sentiment and scotched some of the euphorias from the European Union's stimulus deal.
+Italian, Spanish and Portuguese bond yield spreads over benchmark Germany remain close to their tightest levels since early March, but the rally has eased.

 U.S. President Donald Trump warned on Tuesday that the coronavirus pandemic would get worse before it got better.
 On the data front, Japan's factory activity contracted for a 15th straight month in July, denting hopes for a quick global recovery.